apache/samza/docs/startup/hello-samza/versioned/index.md

 **(Optional)** NOTE: if you want the hello-samza jobs to run with a local Samza build (e.g., if you are a Samza developer), make sure that you run the following steps, otherwise skip them.
 {% highlight bash %}
-In your hello-samza project,
-git checkout latest
-In your local Samza project,
 ./gradlew publishToMavenLocal
 {% endhighlight %}